 What are backyard chickens?

 Backyard chickens, sometimes called urban chickens, are fowl breeds that are raised in a typical backyard.
 These chickens are commonly seen as source of food with the eggs they produce and the meat they provide as they mature and their egg production starts to decline.

 This is a rather trending backyard project today as people are more concerned where their food comes from.
 Raising chickens in their own backyard give people more control of the quality of eggs produced.
 Perhaps they choose to free range the chickens or feed them with organic feeds only.
 This significantly increases the health factor of the eggs and also the meat from the chicken.
 Having a supply of eggs is also important for those who are interesting in alternate food supplies.

 Chickens are easy to feed

 Backyard chickens are omnivores making them easy to feed.
 They can eat grains, fruits, vegetables and insects.
-To better manage their diet, they must be given well balanced meals that has all the vitamins and minerals they need to reach their potential weight and also give them a boost to lay more eggs.
+To better manage their diet, they must be given well balanced meals that have all the vitamins and minerals they need to reach their potential weight.
+This also gives them a boost to lay more eggs.

 Chickens are easy to take care of.
 Adult chickens can be housed in a DIY chicken coop and if you prefer to free range them you can also integrate a chicken run with the coop.
 The chickens only need a steady supply of waterand nutritious food.

 How to start raising backyard chickens

 There are a few pointers you need to consider when you plan to raise backyard chickens for beginners in your backyard.
 These tips can make it a lot easier for you to start and sustain your chickens.
 Something to consider is how many chickens you want to have and how much room they will have.